-Email is not inherently private - email is almost always recoverable and is considerably more difficult than other forms of voice or written communication to eliminate.
-Most email systems have the ability to store transmissions sent and received in a central bank-server where it can later be accessed or searched electronically by date or specific topic.
-Copies of transmitted and deleted email may be stored for months and even years on system back-up files and/or personal archives of recipients.
+Emails or instant messaging systems are not inherently private - electronic communications are almost always recoverable and is considerably more difficult than other forms of voice or written communication to eliminate.
+Most email and messaging systems can store transmissions sent and received in a central bank where it can later be accessed or searched electronically by date or specific topic.
+Copies of transmitted and deleted electronic messages may be stored for months and even years on system back-up files and/or personal archives of recipients.
 Unauthorized access and the ease with which email can be reproduced, distributed and redistributed further emphasize the privacy risks associated with email.